Quantifying the Uncertainty of Foundation Models with Singular Value Ensembles: Training Details

 \subsection{Baseline Configurations}

 For fair comparison, all methods use identical backbone architectures, optimizers, and training schedules.
-Some methods use a smaller learning rate, such as Single or Deep Ensemble, because they cannot converge with a higher learning rate.
+Some methods use a smaller learning rate, such as Single or Deep Ensemble, because they did converge with higher learning rates.
 We specified below if a different learning rate is used.

 \begin{itemize} \item \textbf{Deep Ensemble}: $M=4$ independently trained models with different random seeds.
 Learning rate set to $1 \times 10^{-4}$. \item \textbf{MC Dropout}: Single model with dropout rate 0.05, using 10 forward passes at inference.
 Learning rate set to $1 \times 10^{-4}$. \item \textbf{LoRA-Ensemble}: Per-member LoRA adapters with rank $r=8$ and $\alpha=8$, applied to attention projections and fully connected layers.
 Learning rate set to $1 \times 10^{-3}$. \item \textbf{BatchEnsemble}: Rank-one perturbations with $M=4$ members.
 Learning rate set to $1 \times 10^{-4}$. \end{itemize}